 Full time employee: Senior Assistant to the County Executive.
-Job responsibility: this person has the responsibility to oversee the FAH Settlement.
+Job responsibility: this person has the responsibility to oversee the Stipulation Implementation.

-Appendix F-1: Report on Revolving Loan Fund Feasibility Assessment.
+Appendix F-2: Report on Revolving Loan Fund Feasibility Assessment.

 (4)(b) Comments on the NYS DHCR Low-Income Housing Qualified Allocation Plan: A letter was issued to NYS DHCR on November 4, 2009 as part of the official comment process for DHCR's Low-Income Housing Qualified Allocation Plan (QAP), pursuant to which DHCR makes annual funding decisions.
 The letter outlined recommendations for review of Westchester County Stipulation-specific projects to better enable these projects to qualify for DHCR funding.
 A follow-up meeting with the Commissioner and Assistant Commissioner of DHCR, at which these comments were discussed on a point-by-point basis, was held on November 6, 2009.
+A meeting with the new administration and the new Commissioner at DHCR is scheduled.
+Staff level communications are on-going.

-Appendix F-2: November 4, 2009 letter from then-Commissioner Mulligan to NYS DHCR.
+Appendix F-3: (i) November 4, 2009 letter from then-Commissioner Mulligan to NYS DHCR; and (ii) May 14, 2010 letter from Deputy County Executive Plunkett to NYS DHCR Commissioner Lawlor.